RegioneUmbria/opendata-umbriaopenapi/README.md

 127.0.0.1 umbriaopenapi.it
 ```

-Open your browser and check if everything works at [http://umbriaopenapi.it:8888](http://umbriaopenapi.it:8888)
+Open your browser and check if it works at [http://umbriaopenapi.it](http://umbriaopenapi.it)

 It's possible to debug on 9000 port with a Xdubug client.